SRAM Controller Technical Specification

 The memory inside the SRAM controller can be used right away after a system reset.
 However, since the scrambling key defaults to a predefined value, it is recommended that SW performs the following initialization steps as early in the boot process as possible.

-Request a new ephemeral scrambling key from OTP by writing 0x1 to CTRL.RENEW_SCR_KEY.
+Request an updated ephemeral scrambling key from OTP by writing 0x1 to CTRL.RENEW_SCR_KEY.
 SW can spin on STATUS.SCR_KEY_VALID to wait until the new key has been obtained.
-This is however not strictly needed, since memory accesses to the SRAM will be stalled until the new key has been obtained.
+This is however not strictly needed, since memory accesses to the SRAM will be stalled until the updated key has been obtained.

 (optional) Initialize the memory with pseudo random data by writing 0x1 to CTRL.INIT SW can spin on STATUS.INIT_DONE to wait until the memory has been initialized.
 This is however not strictly needed, since memory accesses to the SRAM will be stalled until the initialization is done.